Locke & Key: Plot summary

 This plot is presented in chronological order.

-During the American Revolution, a group of Rebels, hiding beneath the future Keyhouse, discover a portal to another dimension, the plains of Leng, filled with demons who can mesmerize anyone that sees them and possess them through touch.
-However, when the demons attempt to enter the real world, they are transformed into "whispering" iron which young smith Benjamin Locke forges into a variety of magical keys, including the Omega Key, which seals the entrance to the dimension.
-The magic of the Keyhouse gradually evolves over the years, including a spell which causes occupants to forget about the keys and the magic of the house when they pass their 18th birthday.
+In 1775 during the American Revolution, a group of Rebels, hiding in a sea cave in Massachusetts Bay beneath what will one day be Keyhouse in the town of Lovecraft, discover a portal to another dimension, the plains of Leng.
+It is filled with demons who can mesmerize anyone who sees them and possess them through touch; two men are possessed over two days, and they kill several rebels.
+However, when the demons attempt to enter the real world without possessing someone, they are transformed into "whispering" iron, which young smith Benjamin Locke forges into a variety of magical keys.
+The first key he makes is the Omega Key (which has an Omega character on the head) that seals the entrance to the dimension.
+The magic of the Keyhouse gradually evolves over the years, including a spell that causes occupants to forget about the keys and the magic of the house when they pass their 18th birthday.
 In 1988, a group of teenagers, having used the keys extensively in their high school years to their great delight, decide to open the black door with the Omega Key, hoping to trick a demon into entering the real world in order to provide more metal with which to make more keys.
-Rendell Locke's younger brother follows the group and is mesmerized by the door and when attempting to walk through it, he is stopped by Dodge who accidentally puts his hand through the door, becoming possessed by a demonic being.
-After plotting and attempting to kill his friends and enslave the others at the behest of the Child of Leng possessing him, Dodge is killed by Rendell.
+Rendell Locke's younger brother Duncan follows the group into the cave, but he is mesmerized by demons in the open door, and attempts to walk through it.
+He is stopped by Lucas "Dodge" Caravaggio, who accidentally puts his hand through the doorway and is possessed by a demonic being.
+He plots to kill his friends and enslave the others; Dodge kills several and causes another to lose her memory.
+He also extracts a part of his spirit to be hidden in a jar in the home of Ellen "Ellie" Whedon, one of the surviving friends, as a contingency plan.
+Dodge is finally killed by Rendell before he can force more people to be possessed.
+Rendell discovers a small piece of "whispering" iron from the sea cave and disguises it as a fishing lure.